VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/localization-implementation.md

 There are 2 scenarios to apply additional translation files in Virto Commerce Manager:

 **Embedded translation**.
-In this case additional translation files are placed in *Localizations*В folder of the module and will be accessible right after installing the module into the platform.
+In this case additional translation files are placed in *Localizations* folder of the module and will be accessible right after installing the module into the platform.
 This option is recommended for stable modules with limited number of languages.

 **External translation**.
-In this case additional translation files should be placed inВ *App_Data\Localizations* subfolder of Commerce Manager web application.
+In this case additional translation files should be placed in *App_Data\Localizations* subfolder of Commerce Manager web application.
 The main goal of keeping additional translations outside of a module is to separate out the translation and development processes.
 You may use git repository or something else for additional translations' management.
 Notice that specialized translation tools (like [poeditor](https://poeditor.com/), [crowdin](https://crowdin.com/), [getlocalization](http://www.getlocalization.com), etc) may have advanced management features.

 Virto Commerce uses the second scenario and keeps additional translations in a dedicated git repository ([vc-localization](https://github.com/VirtoCommerce/vc-localization)).